thecredibleway/thecredibleway-com/docs/faq/questions/christians-claim-certainty-while-science-offers-explanations.md

 with theories that are evolving, and sometimes self-contradictory.
 Nowhere is this more evident than in the debate over evolution vs. creation, morality, and the soul.

-## The Problems with Evolution: Adaptation ≠ Origin
+## The Problems with Evolution - Adaptation ≠ Origin

 The theory of evolution is often presented as a settled fact.
 We are told that all life forms developed over billions of years through blind, unguided processes - natural selection and random mutations; however, evolution